MicrosoftDocs/power-automate-docs/articles/process-mining-templates.md

   - enduser
 ---

 # Power Platform templates for process mining

-Process Advisor templates make it easy for organizations to onboard their data for process mining and gain insights with just a few selections.
-Unlike traditional process mining tools, templates eliminate the need for data identification and manipulation.
+Templates designed to work with the process mining capability make it easy for organizations to onboard their data for process mining and gain insights with just a few selections.
+Unlike traditional process mining tools, Power Platform templates eliminate the need for data identification and manipulation.

 Templates are available for [Desktop flows](#desktop-flows-template), [Power Virtual Agents](#power-virtual-agents-template), and [Power Apps insights](#power-apps-insights-template).
 Each template provides insights that help identify automation opportunities and address performance and compliance issues in workflows.

-By using Process Advisor templates, organizations can quickly and easily start mining their processes for insights and streamline their workflows.
+By using templates in the process mining capability, organizations can quickly and easily start mining their processes for insights and streamline their workflows.
 Templates simplify the process and allow organizations to focus on the insights and opportunities that matter most, rather than getting bogged down in data manipulation and processing.

 ## Desktop flows template